markgbeckett/jupiter_ace/tut-tut/README.md

 This version is a further port of Tut-tut to the [Jupiter Ace microcomputer](https://en.wikipedia.org/wiki/Jupiter_Ace).
 A less well-known contemporary of the Sinclair machines, the Ace stood out for its choice of built-in language; using Forth instead of the otherwise ubiquitous BASIC.

-The Ace designers' expectation was that Forth would allow programmers to develop effective and performant applications within the constrained resources of a microcomputer, in a way that was not possible for sluggish and bloated BASIC program.
+The Ace designers' expectation was that Forth would allow programmers to develop effective and performant applications within the constrained resources of a microcomputer, in a way that was not possible for sluggish and bloated BASIC programs.

 Hopefully, Tut-tut for the Jupiter Ace--which is written almost entirely in Forth--demonstrates they were right even if the choice of Forth looks to have condemned the Ace to weak sales and its producers (Jupiter Cantab) to a relatively short existence.